Digital-Preservation-Finland/knowledge-base/docs/database/solutions/lxml/Schema-definition-probably-missing-from-XML-catalog/index.rst

-Unexpected error in file handling.
-Errors in the internal structure of the file.
-Acrobat Reader could possibly be able to repair this kind of structual errors.
+The schema for the document is missing from the schema catalog.
+A known repair is to add the schema to the schema catalog.

-Is it a bug in the validating software? -
+Is it a bug in the validating software? - no

 ------------------
 Possible solutions